Reap the Harvest on Blockchain: A Survey of Yield Farming Protocols: Introduction

 \IEEEPARstart{Y}{ield} farming protocols are deemed as the decentralized asset managers on blockchain.
 After having absorbed crypto assets from users---including both retail and institutional investors, yield farming protocols algorithmically deploy those funds into one or more revenue generating services such as lending and market making.
 Yield farming protocols have become immensely popular as they seem to create a win-win-win situation: users can earn return on their idle funds through an automated process; yield farming protocols can charge a management fee; other \ac{defi} services can gain more liquidity.

 The concept of yield farming was first popularized in mid 2020 by the leading \ac{plf} Compound with the introduction of its governance token \coin{COMP} \cite{Leshner2020CompoundGovernance}.
 Compound participants get rewarded with newly-minted \coin{COMP} tokens through both lending and borrowing activities, which lead to offsetting some loan costs for borrowers and increasing the return for lenders.
 This incentive scheme was quickly adopted by other protocols such as Uniswap \cite{Uniswap2020Governance} and Yearn Finance \cite{Cronje2020YFIGovernance}) to attract liquidity and participation.
 As such, on top of the inherently designed benefit that users get for providing liquidity in different kinds of pools (e.g. interest in the case of lending protocols, or fees in the case of providing liquidity in \ac{amm} pools), additional governance tokens are rewarded to users to further encourage their participation in the issuing platform during the early stage of adoption.
 The basic yield farming idea was born: the search for opportunities in the \ac{defi} ecosystem to generate returns on otherwise dormant crypto assets.

-As a reaction to the creation of a multitude of platforms returning interests, fees and token rewards, yield aggregators dedicated to farming yield through \ac{defi} primitives came into existence.
+As a reaction to the creation of a multitude of platforms returning interests, fees and token rewards, yield aggregators---represented by Yearn Finance, Beefy, and Badger DAO (\autoref{tab:top-agg-mkt})---dedicated to farming yield through \ac{defi} primitives emerged.
 At the beginning 2021, the \ac{tvl} of \ac{defi} yield aggregators was still shy of 1 billion USD; by May 2021, however, this value grew exponentially to 8 billion USD (illustrated in \autoref{fig:tvl}).